Physics 102 001

 Link to some recently released films of nuclear explosions.

-Link to an interactive video about meteor showers.
+Link to an NYT video about meteor showers.

 Videos of the course lectures: